jreisinger/docs/data/blog/2021-01-15-check-ip-address.md

 <img src="/static/checkip.png" style="max-width:100%;width:640px">

-Of course, you can mix and match `checkip` with the standard shell tools.
-For example, to find out from where are people trying to use my web services:
+Of course, I can mix and match `checkip` with the standard shell tools.
+To find out from where people are trying to use my web applications I run:

 ```
 for ip in \